-Board a simple longtail boat for a scenic 1.5 hour cruise through the 4000 Islands to the peaceful islands of Done Det and Done Khone, where plantations and simple villages are almost all you will find.
+Board a simple longtail boat for a scenic 1.5 hour cruise through the 4000 Islands to the peaceful islands of Done Det and Done Khone, where plantations and simple villages are almost all there is will find.

 The islands played an important role during the French Colonial rule as they linked Laos to Cambodia and Southern Vietnam.
-To overpass the waterfalls, a railway and bridge were built, the perfect place to take your time and soak in the view.
+To overpass the waterfalls, a railway and bridge were built, the perfect place to take some time and soak-in the view.

-We recommend bicycles as the best way to explore the island of Don Khone, or a tuk-tuk if you prefer.
-Visit the impressive Lippi falls, which are on the west of Don Khone, very close to the Cambodian border.
-Their original name, Tad Somphamit, means “trap spirit” and the locals revere these falls as they believe they act as a trap for bad spirits.
+We recommend bicycles as the best way to explore the island of Don Khone, or a tuk-tuk if preferred.
+Visit the impressive Lippi Falls, which is on the west of Don Khone very close to the Cambodian border.
+Their original name, Tad Somphamit, means ‘trap spirit’ and the locals revere these falls as they believe they act as a trap for bad spirits.

-From the southern tip of the island a short boat trip will give you the chance to spot the rare Irrawaddy Dolphin.
+From the southern tip of the island a short boat trip will give one a chance to spot the rare Irrawaddy Dolphin.
 Please note that sightings are never guaranteed.

 Continue to the southernmost part of Laos and the imposing Khone Phapheng waterfalls, close to the Cambodian border.